vinaya-class/vinaya-class.github.io/src/15-arguments-2.md

 Different offences for showing disrespect:

-When the admonition is related to a specific rule in the Vinaya, the offence is *pācittiya*.
+When the admonition is related to a specific rule in the Vinaya (i.e. any rule laid down by the Buddha), the offence is *pācittiya*.

-When the admonition relates to general behaviour of being self-effacing, scrupolous, etc., the offence is *dukkaṭa*.
+When the admonition relates to general behaviour of being self-effacing, scrupulous, etc., the offence is *dukkaṭa*.

 The validity of the admonition is not a factor.

 Disrespect can be expressed to the rule, to the person, by word or by gesture.
+It doesn't matter to whom this is expressed, doesn't have to be face-to-face with the admonisher.

 There is no offence in politely discussing that one was taught differently somewhere else.